John Dunne (bishop of Wilcannia)

 John Dunne (21 January 1846 – 25 December 1916) was a Roman Catholic bishop.
 He was the first bishop of the Diocese of Wilcannia in New South Wales, Australia.

+Early life

 Dunne was born in Rhode, King's County, Ireland.
-He studied for the priesthood at Carlow College and was a priest of the Sydney archdiocese.
+He studied for the priesthood at Carlow College and received a Bachelor of Arts from University of Dublin.

+Priesthood

+Dunne was ordained a priest for the Archdiocese of Sydney on 31 October 1870 by Bishop James Walshe in Ireland.
+He arrived in Sydney in February 1871.
+He assisted at St Mary's Cathedral, Sydney.

 His relative John Dunne, then Vicar-General of Goulburn, requested that Dunne be devoted to the Diocese of Goulburn.
 The request was granted by Archdeacon John Polding and the newly promoted priest worked for 16 years in Goulburn.
-Dunne was consecrated the first Bishop of Wilcannia on 14 August 1887 at Goulburn Cathedral, a position he retained until his death.

 Dunne's uncle, Patrick Dunne, was an Irish-born priest who also ministered in Australia.

+His first appointment in his new diocese was as assistant priest in Wagga Wagga, where he served for 12 months.
+He was then given charge of the Boorowa Mission where he remained for several years.
+In 1880, he was transferred to Albury.
+While in Albury, he took charge of the affairs of the diocese during the absence of the bishop on a European trip, displaying a strong organisational and administrative ability.

+As a priest, Dunne was a devoted builder.
+In Boorowa, he erected a bluestone, cruciform church.
+He also built churches in Murringo and Hovell's Creek.
+In Murrumburrah, he paid off the heavy debt which was burdening the parish.
+In Albury, he helped to erect the convent, Catholic hall and orphanage.